ex-man/GeneralInsurance_Class/Lessons/Lesson1x/Support/02_Setting_up_RStudio_Cloud.md

 # RStudio Cloud

 #### About
 Maybe you have heard about or even used RStudio desktop software.
-It is an envinronment that makes work with R smoother and easier.
+It is an environment that makes work with R smoother and easier.
 It was created by RStudio developers to make R accessible to everyone.
 The project enables you to use RStudio without any need for installing anything on your computer.
 At the same time it makes it possible to collaborate on R projects within the cloud.

 During this course we will use RStudio Cloud to share the course content and publish the assignments.